-Copper Hills Chapter of the National Honors Society (Under Construction)
+Copper Hills Chapter of the National Honors Society

 The National Honor Society (NHS), supported by the National Association of Secondary School Principals (NASSP), stands as a beacon of intellectual rigor, a celebration of service, a paragon of leadership, and a champion of character.
 Created in 1921, amidst an educational landscape caught between the balancing act of athletics and academics, Dr. Edward Rynearson, principal of the Fifth Avenue High School in Pittsburgh, PA, had a profound vision.
 He saw the future of an organization that would not only ignite the flames of scholarship but also fan the sparks of service, leadership, and character in the young minds of our nation.
 These key interests became the Four Pillars of NHS and drive the organization and its members to this day.